wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  SOURCE PREFIX-LENGTH, unsigned octet specifying how many of the
       leftmost contiguous bits of the address comprise the query prefix.
-      In replies, it mirrors the same value as in the queries.
-It can